 The Neighbourhood Planning (General) Regulations 2015 set out the statutory requirements for the preparation of Neighbourhood Plans and Development Orders.
 Neighbourhood Plans are prepared by Parish and Town Councils and Neighbourhood Forums.
-The District Council has a role to play in this process as it provides technical advice and carries out conformity checks against national and local policies.
+We have a role to play in this process as we provide technical advice and carry out conformity checks against national and local policies.
 An examination and subsequent referendum are held.
 The Council will then adopt the Neighbourhood Plan if it meets all the requirements.
 This makes it part of the statutory development plan for the district and is used to assist in the determination of planning applications in the area the plan covers.